 As the market risk elements are expected to be the most volatile, insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should in particular consider to re-calculate the market risk module, or its more volatile components, in order to report the overall SCR on a best effort basis.

-Where approximations and simplifications are employed, insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should ensure that the data reported reflect a best assessment of the current financial condition of the reporting entity in line with Guideline 7.
+Where approximations and simplifications are employed, insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should ensure that the data reported reflect the best assessment of the current financial condition of the reporting entity in line with Guideline 6.

-In line with Solvency II Directive, the national supervisory authority may require a full recalculation of the SCR where there is evidence to suggest that the risk profile of the insurance or reinsurance undertaking has altered significantly since the date on which the SCR was last fully recalculated and reported for prudential purposes.
+In line with the Solvency II Directive, the supervisory authority may require a full recalculation of the SCR where there is evidence to suggest that the risk profile of the insurance or reinsurance undertaking has altered significantly since the date on which the SCR was last fully recalculated and reported for prudential purposes.

-In cases where the reported information would indicate non-compliance with the SCR or non-compliance with the Minimum Capital Requirement (MCR) as defined in Articles 138 and 139 of Solvency II Directive, the national supervisory authority should acknowledge that, without prejudice to its responsibilities and related powers, the information submitted under these Guidelines may constitute preliminary data subject to revision, in accordance with Guideline 8.
+In cases where the reported information would indicate non-compliance with the SCR or non-compliance with the Minimum Capital Requirement (MCR) as defined in Articles 138 and 139 of the Solvency II Directive, the supervisory authority should acknowledge that, without prejudice to its responsibilities and related powers, the information submitted under these Guidelines may constitute preliminary data subject to revision, in accordance with Guideline 7.

-In cases described under the previous paragraph, the national supervisory authority, without prejudice to its responsibilities and related powers, may request updated and confirmed data.
+In cases described under the previous paragraph, the supervisory authority, without prejudice to its responsibilities and related powers, may request updated and confirmed data.

 SECTION II: QUANTITATIVE INFORMATION